Evaluation and Improvement of Fault Detection for Large Language Models: Related Work

 \subsection{Large Language Model Testing}

 Large language models have been the most used deep learning models for most of the tasks.
-Comprehensively testing or evaluating the performance of LLMs becomes one of the most important directions in all the communities.
+Comprehensively testing or evaluating the performance of LLMs has become one of the most important directions in almost all communities.

 Chang \emph{et al.} surveyed works that focus on evaluating LLMs~\cite{chang2023survey}.
 They classified the evaluation objectives into seven categories, natural language processing, robustness/ethics/biases/trustworthiness, social science, natural science \& engineering, medical applications, agent applications, and other applications.
 Evaluating LLMs for code which we are more interested in lies in the category of natural science \& engineering.
 Xu \emph{et al.}~\cite{xu2022systematic} conducted a comprehensive study to evaluate four series of LLMs on the code generation task using the HumanEval benchmark.
 They found that the performance of LLMs is affected by the parameter size of models and the training time.
 Liu \emph{et al.}~\cite{liu2024your} propose a new code synthesis evaluation framework EvalPlus to measure the correctness of code generated by LLMs.
 Based on this framework, they found that the existing benchmark HumanEval is not rigorous enough.
 The performance~(pass\@k) of LLMs drops a lot when using the new benchmark.
 Besides, Ma \emph{et al.}~\cite{ma2023scope} evaluated the capability of LLMs to understand code syntax and semantics.
 The experimental results show that LLMs can understand the syntax structure of code, and perform code static analysis, but cannot approximate code dynamic behavior of code.